 Transition Year Programme 2021/2022

 We usually invite Transition Year students to come to our home for Work Experience or Community Action placements.
-Unfortunately, we cannot do that this year.
+Unfortunately, we cannot do that at the moment.
 In response to COVID-19 we’ve adapted our Transition Year Programme.

 Each of our three options could fulfil one of the following Gaisce Challenge Areas: Community Involvement, Personal Skill.

 There are three options in the programme:

 1. Get Creative

 Calling all creatives!
 Many of you may have taken up crafting during lockdown or you are a talented artist or have a skill for woodwork or enjoy coming up with new artistic projects.

 We’re looking for you to research and create a unique product that is suitable for people living with dementia (for example, handmade jigsaws, mobiles, patchwork quilts, hats, costumes and props for dressing up in our home…the sky’s the limit!)

 Then produce a video OR write a blog post along with photographs about making the product: give details about why you chose to make this particular product and how it will benefit a person living with dementia.